-Material Fatigue is the first novel by a Czech author to address the European migrant crisis.
-The hero of this book is an unnamed teenage boy.
+The hero of this book is an unnamed teenage refugee.
 He finds himself in a foreign country in the middle of Europe, which in his eyes looks like nothing more than a complex of fences, overpasses, railway corridors and warehouses.
 An unknown territory, which to him seems distant and hostile.
-Travelling through the cold winter landscape, he is denied real life, moving like a shadow on the periphery of the country and society.
-He is trying to get to a city in the north where he had been heading with his older brother Aamir.
-During the journey they were split up by people smugglers, the boy is alone and is trying to find a way back to his brother.
-He now sees the world he had been hoping for as a never-ending cycle of production, where people and humanity have no place: car production, meat production in slaughterhouses, mass production of entertainment and information, instantly created world-views, the production of fear.
+Travelling through the cold winter landscape, he is denied real life, moving like a shadow on the periphery of the land and society. Šindelka’s narrative follows this boy’s perilous journey, as he tries to get to a city in the north he had been heading to with his older brother Aamir, before they were split up by traffickers.

 “Šindelka’s prose is strongest in its descriptions of the physical experiences of the refugees.
 Animal instincts seem to awaken in the main characters when their lives are threatened.
 Some of the insights are extremely powerful.”